Hampi: Ancient city of gods, kings and ruins

 Getting to Hampi isn't so straightforward.

 The closest train station is in the town of Hospet (Hosapete), half an hour away.
-Alternately, you can take the bus or drive from Bangalore, a ride that takes you through vineyards, farmlands and beautiful country.
+Alternately, you can take the bus or drive from Bangalore, a ride that cuts through vineyards, farmlands and beautiful country scenery.

 Once you do get here, be prepared to walk.
 A lot.